naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What do you call a cow with no legs?
-Ground beef!
+What do you get when you cross a snowman with a dog?
+Frostbite.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)